 BANGKOK, July 27 – Thailand’s Manufacturing Production Index (MPI) in June stood at 182.39, recording a contraction of 9.6 per cent year-on-year after showing growth in May, according to the Office of the Industrial Economics (OIE).

 Speeding production in hard disk drive and electric circuit industries accounted for 15 per cent of MPI growth.

 OIE Director Sophon Pholprasit said that the Manufacturing Production Index (MPI) in the second quarter of this year contracted 1.6 per cent, compared to the same period last year.

-The capacity utilization rate stood at 69.2 percent, resulting from continuing recovery in the industrial sector after last year’s devastating flood.
+The capacity utilisation rate stood at 69.2 per cent, resulting from continuing recovery in the industrial sector after last year’s devastating flood.

-The food industry shrank 21 percent, contrary to normal growth earlier due to decreased exports to the European Union countries and the US.
+The food industry shrank 21 per cent, contrary to normal growth earlier due to decreased imports to the European Union countries and the US.

-On the industrial trend for July, Sophon said that the International Monetary Fund lowered its world economic growth projection to 3.5 percent from its earlier projected 3.6 percent in April, indicating a possible slowdown of Thai industry amid risks from a euro-zone debt crisis.
+On the industrial trend for July, Mr Sophon said that the International Monetary Fund lowered its world economic growth projection to 3.5 per cent from its earlier projected 3.6 per cent in April, indicating a possible slowdown of Thai industry amid risks from a euro-zone debt crisis.

 China’s demand for Thai goods may drop after the slowdown of its exports to Europe.